dm03514/information-management-matrix/README.md

 *Capability*
 - id (int): Auto Incrementing ID
 - target (string): a service, repo, team, or other entity name
-- version (string): supports partiniting up a target.
+- targets_version (string): supports partiniting up a target.
 For a service this value could contain a value (**1.5**).
 A repo may enter a branch here.
 - type (ENUM): version, int, date, etc, string
 - value (JSON)
 - name: mongo_dependency